Mampenda/Multiprogramming/214VaultVersion2/atomic_blocks_in_AWAIT_language/exercises.md

 	< y = x * y>
 oc
 ```
 - What are the possible final values for `x` and `y`?
-Explain how you got those values.
+Explain your reasoning.

 ## Question 2:
 Consider the following program: